misbah-uddin/medium-articles/spark/operations_and_partitions/operations_and_partitions.md

-# Spark Operations: A Deepdive
+# Spark Transformation and Action: A Deep Dive

+A deep dive in Spark transformation and action is essential for writing effective spark code.
+This article provides a brief overview to Spark transformation and action.

 ## Table of Contents
   - [Primer](#primer)